-Low carb breads are generally made with either coconut flour or almond flour as a base.
+Low carb bread is generally made with either coconut flour or almond flour as a base.
 I have quite a few recipes on my website using either or both in combination.
 Try my easy low carb rolls, these low carb English muffins or this really rustic Paleo bread, which is packed with seeds.

-This flaxseed bread recipe is delicious, easy and really versatile.
+This coconut flour flaxseed bread recipe is delicious, easy and really versatile.

-- Talking about eggs – one of the great things about this bread is that it DOEA NOT TASTE EGGY.
+2.)
+Talking about eggs – one of the great things about this coconut flour bread is that it DOES NOT TASTE EGGY.
 This is because I’ve left out 3 of the egg yolks and used only the whites.

-- The first time round, I made this bread as a Focaccia-style flatbread.
+3.)
+The first time round, I made this coconut flour bread as a Focaccia-style flatbread.
 Just before I started writing this post I made it again in a silicone loaf mould (yes, I do double-check these recipes work!!).
 Both work well – as a loaf the bread needs 10 minutes longer in the oven.

-- I calculated the recipe as 8 portions.
+6.)
+I calculated the recipe as 8 portions.
 These portions are GENEROUS!
-Flax is very filling.
+Flax is very filling, as is coconut flour.

-- You could top your flaxseed bread with seeds (I tried sesame seeds, which worked well) or even mix some seeds into the dough.
+You could top your coconut flour flaxseed bread with seeds (I tried sesame seeds, which worked well) or even mix some seeds into the dough.
 Or you go full-out Focaccia by adding rosemary and garlic on top.

 Flaxseed Bread with Coconut Flour

 A soft, pillowy flaxseed bread that can be baked as a loaf, Focaccia-style or even as muffins.
 This bread uses coconut flour as a base and is great toasted.

 Preheat the oven to 180 Celsius / 356 Fahrenheit.